adap/flower/doc/source/tutorial-quickstart-pytorch.rst

 The Flower server interacts with clients through an interface called :code:`Client`.
-When the server selects a particular client for training, it sends training instructions over the network via the :code:`SuperLink`.
-The :code:`SuperNode` pulls the server instructions from the :code:`SuperLink` and launches a client with those instructions.
-The client then calls one of the :code:`Client` methods to run your code
+When the server selects a particular client for training, it sends training instructions over the network.
+The client receives those instructions and calls one of the :code:`Client` methods to run your code
 (i.e., to train the neural network we defined earlier).